dbj-data/bench/.vscode/readme/readme.md

 InstalledDir: ...\Microsoft Visual Studio\2019\Community\VC\Tools\Llvm\x64\bin
 ```

-Spot the `Target`.
+Spot the `Target`, again.
+Do you, get it?
+Good.

-Where the elipsis aka `...` is the root of your instalation of the Visual Studio 2019 that includes CLANG.
-As you requested while installing the said VS2019.

-So.
-The right command in yuor tasks.json is now: (replace `...` with the root of your installation )
+The right command in yuor tasks.json is to be: (replace `...` with the root of your installation )

 ```cpp
 "command": "...\\Microsoft Visual Studio\\2019\\Community\\VC\\Tools\\Llvm\\x64\\bin\\clang-cl.exe",
 ```

+Compiles, links, runs.
 That is for the 64 bit clang-cl builds only.

+### 3. Moral of the story

+The right path is not always the difficult one.